 The cuprates provide a different materials family which exhibits high-temperature superconductivity (HTS) with a d-wave superconducting order parameter \cite{Ding1996,Tsuei2000}.
-Bi$_{2}$Sr$_{2}$Ca Cu$_2$O$_{8+x}$ (BSCCO) which is an extensively studied HTS material is also relevant for for JJ systems.
+Bi$_{2}$Sr$_{2}$Ca Cu$_2$O$_{8+x}$ (BSCCO) which is an extensively studied HTS material is also relevant for JJ systems.
 Recent experiments involving JJs with twisted BSCCO flakes \cite{Zhu_2021} suggest that there may also be s-wave contributions to the order parameter.
-Accurate materials-specific modeling of cuprate-based JJs would require a relatively large orbital basis set.
+Accurate material-specific modeling of cuprate-based JJs would require a relatively large orbital-basis set.
 A useful starting point could be the three-band model, see, e.g, Ref. \cite{Dagotto1994}, which takes into account the $d_{x^{2}-y^{2}}$ orbitals of Cu and the $p_{x}$ and $p_{y}$ orbitals of the O atoms connecting the adjacent Cu atoms.
-Since the tunneling barrier in the junction would not necessarily be in direct contact with the CuO$_{2}$ layer, a materials-specific modeling would require a tight-binding basis that includes the relevant atomic orbital of all other atoms.
-This was done in interpreting scanning tunneling spectroscopy and photoemission experiments from BSCCO in Refs.~\cite{Nieminen2009, Nieminen2012} by using a full set of $d$ orbitals of Cu atoms, and $s$- and $p$-orbitals of all other atoms, where the superconductor order parameter matrix elements were implemented in a parameterized form as d-wave symmetric matrix elements between adjacent the Cu atoms.
-A similar multi-orbital model would be appropriate for modeling JJ involving the cuprates.
+Since the tunneling barrier in the junction would not necessarily be in direct contact with the CuO$_{2}$ layer, material-specific modeling would require a tight-binding basis that includes the relevant atomic orbital of all other atoms.
+This was done in interpreting scanning tunneling spectroscopy and photoemission experiments from BSCCO in Refs.~\cite{Nieminen2009, Nieminen2012} by using a full set of $d$ orbitals of Cu atoms, and $s$ and $p$ orbitals of all other atoms, where the superconductor-order-parameter matrix elements were implemented in a parameterized form as d-wave-symmetric matrix elements between the adjacent Cu atoms.
+A similar multi-orbital model would be appropriate for modeling JJs involving the cuprates.